Piracy: Role of women

 While piracy was predominantly a male occupation throughout history, a minority of pirates were female.
 Pirates did not allow women onto their ships very often.
 Additionally, women were often regarded as bad luck among pirates.
 It was feared that the male members of the crew would argue and fight over the women.
 On many ships, women (as well as young boys) were prohibited by the ship's contract, which all crew members were required to sign.

 Only four female pirates are known to have been active during the Golden Age of Piracy.
-They were Anne Bonny and Mary Read, women who served under John Rackham in 1720, Mary Critchett an escaped prisoner in 1729, and Martha Farley the wife of a minor pirate in 1727.
+They were Anne Bonny and Mary Read, women who served under John Rackham in 1720, Mary Critchett, an escaped prisoner in 1729, and Martha Farley, the wife of a minor pirate in 1727.

 Democracy among Caribbean pirates

 Unlike traditional Western societies of the time, many Caribbean pirate crews of European descent operated as limited democracies.
-Pirate communities were some of the first to instate a system of checks and balances similar to the one used by the present-day democracies.
+Pirate communities were among the first to establish a system of checks and balances similar to that used by present-day democracies.
 The first record of such a government aboard a pirate sloop dates to the 17th century.

-Pirate Code

-As recorded by Captain Charles Johnson regarding the articles of Bartholomew Roberts.